 Struggling with your toddler’s temperament?
-Learn how to discipline a strong willed 2 year old (and why these traits and characteristics may not be so bad!)
+Learn how to discipline a strong willed 2 year old (and why these traits may not be so bad!).

 It’s when you ask him to stop opening and closing his sippy cup… but he still keeps doing it.
 Or when he smears yogurt on the couch and drops crackers in the carpet (only to walk all over it, trampling them into tiny crumbs).

 He doesn’t care how mad you get, or whether you count to three (or a hundred, for that matter).
-Timeouts don’t work, and he doesn’t acknowledge anything you say.
+“Punishment” and time outs don’t work, and he doesn’t acknowledge anything you say.

 And you’re getting upset with how stubbornly he behaves, especially when he does the exact opposite of what you just told him.

 I can’t believe I can’t handle a 2 year old, you think.
 It’s enough to make you feel like a total failure of a mother.